I have used Microsoft Outlook as my email client for years and I’m currently using Outlook 2019 (after a year with the very buggy Outlook 2016).

 But there was a common thread, both in the old Microsoft Fix-It and in some of the suggestions from what Google found for me: Resetting the default browser to the Microsoft product (previously Internet Explorer, now Microsoft Edge in Windows 10).

-- Exit from Firefox or your default browser.
+- Exit from Firefox or your default browser (it turns out this is not required).

 - Go to Default Programs in Windows Settings or Control Panel.